choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-07-mattress/index.md

 was the price of the Talalay layer.
 Oh, and this price was not inclusive of shipping fees and import taxes, which were another few hundred.

-The mattresses in their entirety arrived about a month after I had initially ordered.

 I also got a mattress cover/protector and some bedsheets.
 There are some considerations here as well.
-Without going into too much research, I got an unquilted cover[^quilt] that claimed to be waterproof (in case my cat pees on my bed again), and I'm opting for [Tencel](https://nymag.com/strategist/article/tencel-fabric-explainer.html) bedsheets at the recommendation of a friend.
+Without going into too much research, I got an unquilted cover[^quilt] that claimed to be waterproof (in case my cat pees on my bed again), and I got HOOGA Cara cotton sateen bedsheets[^sheets].

 ### Assembly

+The mattresses in their entirety arrived about a month after I had initially ordered.
 With the mattresses shipped, it was time to start assembling the layers.

-Since I had previously been sleeping on a single bed, I also bought a simple bedframe to match the queen sized mattress.
+For the bedframe, I got a queen-sized replica of the [KROMVIK](https://ikeamuseum.com/en/explore/product-stories/kromvik-bed-1982/), which fit the mattress height just nicely.
+Taobao truly is amazing.

 Overall, it didn't take very long, but the mattresses were heavy, or rather unwieldy.
 I think I also received extra pillows from the store, which is nice.